gerlaxrex/parrot/README.md

 ## contributing

-First of all make sure you have have installed pre-commit and can use it.
+First of all make sure you have installed pre-commit and can use it.

 `pip install pre-commit`